tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     ..  attribute:: Values
         :noindex:

         Hosts can support inserting multiple images at once.
-Thus, the *Values* property should be an array of objects, where each object in the array has the following properties:
+Thus, the *Values* property contains an *Items* property that should be an array of objects, where each object in the array has the following properties:

         **Extension** *(string)*
             The file extension for the selected file.
 This value must begin with a ``.``.